 Developer: Empyrean rnrnPlatforms: PC, PS4, Xbox One

 Odd Realm‘s top-down perspective and minimalist pixel-art presentation may not be an exact replica of DF, but still evokes this idea of substance over style.
-With that said, the game is still rather attractive to look at and features a much more readable UI than DF.
+With that said, the game is still rather appealing to look at and features a much more readable UI than DF.

 Kenshi